mattia-decao/hiero-transformer/README.md

 ### Hieroglyphic input
 You will need to use the Gardiner code to provide hieroglyphs to Hiero-transformer.
 This code requires some preparation.
-- **Cleaning:** Remove any brackets, graphic signs, or letters (which are not part of the hieroglyph) attached to them, like you might see working with Jsesh~{Jsesh}.
+- **Cleaning:** Remove any brackets, graphic signs, or letters (which are not part of the hieroglyph) attached to them, like you might see working with Jsesh (Rosmorduc).
 - **Separation:** Use spaces to separate individual hieroglyphs and erase any other character.

 Remember that the model is trained on Old and Middle Egyptian hieroglyphs.
 It might struggle with later stages of the language or grammatical forms developed after the Second Intermediate Period.
-For best results, we recommend using a sign list like Gardiner's~{gardiner_grammar} or, even better, Allen's~{allen_grammar}.
+For best results, we recommend using a sign list like Gardiner's (Gardiner 1957) or, even better, Allen's (Allen 2014).

 ### Transliteration input